 In this course, the research proposal is drafted in preparation for the research internship.
-The course serves to provide students with general skills and a source of information about academic
+The

 The research proposal describes what you will investigate, why it is important, and how you will do the research.
 The format of a research proposal varies between (sub)fields, but most proposals should contain at least these elements: Cover page, Introduction, Literature Review (incl background, relevance, and research question), Research design and methods, Reference list, and a Timeline/planning.
 Students discuss the content of the proposal with their internship supervisors (preferably 2-3 months prior to the official start of the internship).